forgojs/forgo/README.md

 ## Unmount

 When a component is unmounted, Forgo will invoke the unmount() function if defined for a component.
-This is of course, totally optional.
+It receives the current props and args as arguments, just as in the render() function.

 ```jsx
 function Greeter(props) {